 We put great importance on reducing our carbon footprint, therefore we offset all of our Carbon footprint including Scope 1, Scope 2 and Scope 3.
-Furthermore, we bought more carbon credits than our footprint in 2019 and be the pioneering organization in Turkey as being a carbon positive bank.
+As it was in last year, we bought more carbon credits than our footprint in 2020 and maintain to be the pioneering organization in Turkey as being a carbon positive bank.